ldelaossa/GPDQ/source-docs/sections/quickstart.rst

 The GPDQ APP covers the whole analysis process: from project definition to analysis.
-It can be directly executed (after being installed as a Matlab APP), or from command line as:
+It can be executed as an APP (after being installed in Matlab), or from command line as:

 .. code-block:: matlab